unChaz/sci-fi-5e/srd/mechanics/combat.md

 You can make an opportunity attack when a hostile creature that you can see moves out of your reach.
 To make the opportunity attack, you use your reaction to make one melee attack against the provoking creature.
 The attack occurs right before the creature leaves your reach.

 You can avoid provoking an opportunity attack by taking the Disengage action.
-You also don’t provoke an opportunity attack when you teleport or when someone or something moves you without using your movement, action, or reaction.
-For example, you don’t provoke an opportunity attack if an explosion hurls you out of a foe’s reach or if gravity causes you to fall past an enemy.
+You also don't provoke an opportunity attack when you teleport or when someone or something moves you without using your movement, action, or reaction.
+For example, you don't provoke an opportunity attack if an explosion hurls you out of a foe's reach or if gravity causes you to fall past an enemy.

 ##### Two-Weapon Fighting

-When you take the Attack action and attack with a light melee weapon that you’re holding in one hand, you can use a bonus action to attack with a different light melee weapon that you’re holding in the other hand.
-You don’t add your ability modifier to the damage of the bonus attack, unless that modifier is negative.
+When you take the Attack action and attack with a light melee weapon that you're holding in one hand, you can use a bonus action to attack with a different light melee weapon that you're holding in the other hand.
+You don't add your ability modifier to the damage of the bonus attack, unless that modifier is negative.

 If either weapon has the thrown property, you can throw the weapon, instead of making a melee attack with it.

 ##### Grappling

 When you want to grab a creature or wrestle with it, you can use the Attack action to make a special melee attack, a grapple.
-If you’re able to make multiple attacks with the Attack action, this attack replaces one of them.
+If you're able to make multiple attacks with the Attack action, this attack replaces one of them.

 The target of your grapple must be no more than one size larger than you and must be within your reach.
-Using at least one free hand, you try to seize the target by making a grapple check instead of an attack roll: a Strength (Physique) check contested by the target’s Strength (Physique) or Dexterity (Acrobatics) check (the target chooses the ability to use).
+Using at least one free hand, you try to seize the target by making a grapple check instead of an attack roll: a Strength (Physique) check contested by the target's Strength (Physique) or Dexterity (Acrobatics) check (the target chooses the ability to use).
 If you succeed, you subject the target to the grappled condition (see appendix A).
 The condition specifies the things that end it, and you can release the target whenever you like (no action required).

 **_Escaping a Grapple_** A grappled creature can use its action to escape.
 To do so, it must succeed on a Strength (Physique) or Dexterity (Acrobatics) check contested by your Strength
 (Physique) check.